theLemmonade/module-1/README.md

 ## Description

 Here is refactored code for Horiseon's website.
 It's been made accessable via semantic elements in the HTML and CSS.
-The code has also been optomized, reducing the CSS code from ~200 to ~130 lines.
+The code has also been optimized, reducing the CSS code from 200 to ~130 lines.
 The elements have been neatened to line up better.

 ## Getting Started